giantpune/mailboxbomb/README.md

 [1]	About
-	This is a program used to build teh mailbox bomb exploit for the Wii system menu.
+	This is a program used to build the mailbox bomb exploit for the Wii system menu.

 [2] Usage
 This is a cli program.
 If you don't know how to use it, google.
 Here is the usage: